nate-s/quboWFC/README.md

 $$ E = ( 1 - x - y - z + 2xy + 2xz + 2yz ) $$

 Etc. As you can see the cross interaction terms are +2 and the self interaction terms are -1.
-Since I have abritrarily decided to write this as a _maximization_ problem I swapped the signs making the Q matrix:
+Since I have arbitrarily decided to write this as a _maximization_ problem I swapped the signs making the Q matrix:

 $$ Q = \begin{bmatrix} 1 & -2 & -2 & ... & -2\\